-- Defrost in fridge and use as desired.
+- Defrost in the fridge and use it as desired.

 - Yogurt can be frozen for up to 3 months in the freezer.
-Defrost in fridge before using.
+Defrost in the fridge before using it.

 - A favorite way to freeze yogurt is to make Homemade Gogurts.
-You can place a frozen yogurt tube in lunchbox in morning.
-By lunchtime, the yogurt will have defrosted and be perfect for little (or big) ones to enjoy!
+You can place a frozen yogurt tube in a lunchbox in the morning.
+By lunchtime, the yogurt will have defrosted and been perfect for little (or big) ones to enjoy!

 - Be sure to grate cheese before freezing.

-- Thaw in freezer and used in dishes as desired.
+- Thaw in the refrigerator and used in dishes as desired.

 *Frozen cheese is best used in dishes that are to be cooked.